-Algebra 1 Honors 8/9 is designed to provide a solid foundation for more advanced mathematics courses and to develop problem-solving skills necessary to prepare for high school math and college entrance exams.
+Algebra 1 Honors is designed to provide a solid foundation for more advanced mathematics courses and to develop problem-solving skills necessary to prepare for high-school math and college entrance exams.
 Topics include, but are not limited to: variables, structure and properties of the real numbers system, first-degree equations and inequalities, relations, functions, graphs, systems of linear equations and inequalities, polynomials, integral exponents, rational expressions, irrational numbers, radical expressions, and quadratic equations.
 Students are required to complete all class and at-home assignments, take quizzes, tests, and semester exams.
-At minimum a TI-30X IIS scientific calculator ($10-$15) is required (cell phone scientific calculators are not acceptable).
-Students may choose to invest in a TI-84 graphing calculator for future use but it is not necessary for this course.
-(TI-86/89 and Casio graphing calculators are not recommended).
-This course serves as a core academic middle school course.
+A TI-84 calculator is required (TI-86/89 and Casio graphing calculators are not recommended).
 Weekly use of Circle’s eLearning Campus (online classroom component) will be required.
 This course meets twice a week.

 Eighth graders taking the course for high school credit must pass the Algebra 1 end of course exam and earn at least a “B” in the course.